 "Mr. Garber has apologized for his comments and is resigning from the Illinois Lottery Control Board effective immediately," a Garber staffer said in a press statement Jan.
 31.

-Denise Rotheimer, a victims-rights activists who has helped write legislation in conjunction with state officials and who who filed an ethics complaint against state Sen Ira Silverstein (D-Chicago), spoke this week to the Lake County Gazette about Garber's remarks.
+Denise Rotheimer, a victims-rights activist who has helped write legislation in conjunction with state officials and who filed an ethics complaint against state Sen. Ira Silverstein (D-Chicago), spoke to the Lake County Gazette about Garber's remarks.

 "The use of profanity in (Garber's) comment shows a lack of professionalism rather an inability to articulate his thoughts and opinions with dignity," Rotheimer said.

 Citing follow-up behavior by Garber and his office, Rotheimer said the eventual handling of the incident was somewhat redeeming, given his voluntary resignation.

 "I think his apology and resignation are appropriate and shows that he has the character to accept responsibility," Rotheimer said.